Psianturi/near-ft-claim-service/README.md

 ## 4. Sandbox runbook

-Use this flow whenever a fresh sandbox test is required.
+Use this flow whenever you need a fresh sandbox; activate `nvm use 24` in each terminal before running Node/npm commands.

 ### Step 1 — Deploy the FT contract